paleite/react-jest-collection/README.md

 # react-jest-collection

-Write your React integration-tests using battle-tested test-examples
+Write your React integration tests using battle-tested test-examples

 ## Scenario